Welcome to Lost For Words

-After several decades of traipsing through life and intermittent consuming jobs, my torrid on-again-off-again love affair with words and storytelling is on again.
+After several decades of traipsing through life gathering a treasure chest of story fodder, my torrid on-again-off-again love affair with words is on again.
 This time, for keeps.

-I’m also a scribe/editor for hire, here to serve creative souls in need of assistance with their next masterpiece.
+I am also a qualified scribe/editor for hire, here to serve creative souls in need of assistance with their next masterpiece.
 If this sounds like you, please connect via my Contact page.

-In the meantime, I hope you enjoy the following story that explains, fairly briefly, why I have such an interest in the ancient world of indigenous shamanic healing.Linda Summer
+In the meantime, I hope you enjoy the following overview that explains how the ancient world of indigenous shamanic healing and how it helped me find my way out of the darkness.Linda Summer

 My Shamanic Odyssey